electronicdreamplant/electronicdreamplant.github.io/_france/2026-05-09-we-have-a-property.md

 Still, it did have a real impact on choices:
 * **Quartier Sud apartment** - this was identified as a possibility before Rachel got to Colmar, and was one of our favoured areas.
 A stroll around the local streets before confirmed this.
 But the in-person experience was quite different; the property was older and hadn't been well looked after.
 Not this one.
 * **Rue de Ladhof apartment** - this was a real possibility with a 'penthouse' place that had a large terrasse.
 On the ground the area didn't feel like 'us', and measuring the bedrooms confirmed that it wasn't a fit as well.
-* **Turkheim house** - we'd felt this one was worth checking out even though we had our doubts, and these were compounded by the viewing.
+* **Turckheim house** - we'd felt this one was worth checking out even though we had our doubts, and these were compounded by the viewing.
 It looked like a maintenance headache going forward and was pretty odd all round.
 No thanks.
 But the landlord was lovely and gave Rachel a lift back to Colmar in his car!
 * **Turckheim penthouse** - this was the one we were really excited about, and it ticked every box.
 It was brand new (never lived in) and we'd formed a real bond with Turkheim with visits and research.
 A huge double garage, a massive terrasse, very modern kitchen - this was the one!

 So while we continued to line up others to explore, we'd made our choice and were really excited.